MrHyperIon101/SIH-ENIAC6/README.md

 ![Tux](img/tux.png)
 # SIH.2024.ENIAC6

-Welcome to the **SIH.2024.ENIAC6** project!
+Welcome to the **Smart India Hackathon 2024-ENIAC6** project!
 This guide will help you set up your environment and contribute to the project effectively.

 ## Collaboration Steps